 3. in a resource recovery facility, except for the purposes of reuse, composting, or cocomposting; or

-4. in a plastic bag unless exempt as specified in Minn.
-Stat. § 115A.931(c), (d), or (e).
+4. in a plastic bag unless exempt as specified in Minnesota Statutes section 115A.931(c), (d), or (e).

-(Minn.
-Stat. § 115A.931)

 K. The school district may not place a telephone directory: